 The Pine Creek limestone is a named marine layer that lies above the Brush Creek limestone.
-It consists locally of a dark colored limestone with abundant fossils.
-As of this writing, I have not found any in Parks Township, but it does exist a dozen miles northwest, in the Kittanning area.
-I have found fossils in this stratum, and also broke apart boulders in search of fossils.
+It consists locally of dark-colored limestone with abundant fossils.
+As of this writing, I have not found any in Parks Township, but it does exist a dozen miles northwest in the Kittanning area.
+I have found fossils in this stratum and also broke apart boulders in search of fossils.

 Just as road names can change at the Pennsylvania / Ohio state border, so does the name of the Pine Creek limestone.
 There it is known as the Upper Brush Creek limestone.
 The Brush Creek limestone in Pennsylvanian is called the Lower Brush Creek Limestone in Ohio.
 It correlates nationally with the Shoal Creek in Illinois and the Swope or Hushpuckney Limestone in the Mid-continent United States.

-E. B. Andrews named the Cambridge Limestone in 1873 and I. C. White named both the Pine Creek and Brush Creek limestones 5 years later in 1878.
+E. B. Andrews named the Cambridge Limestone in 1873, and I. C. White named both the Pine Creek and Brush Creek limestones five years later in 1878.
 For quite some time, local geologists considered the Cambridge to be the same as these two limestones, and in 1903 these layers were named the Lower and Upper Cambridge in West Virginia.
 However, in 1984, Busch correlated the Cambridge of Ohio with the Nadine limestone in Pennsylvania.
-Later conodont-based research confirmed this further, with P. H. Heckel proving that Ohio’s Cambridge was in fact the Nadine in Pennsylvania, using conodont fossils.
+Later conodont-based research confirmed this further, with P. H. Heckel proving that Ohio’s Cambridge was, in fact, the Nadine in Pennsylvania, using conodont fossils.

 Some mysteries still to be solved.

-Apparently there is mica layer in the shale below the Pine Creek locally.
+Apparently, there is a mica layer in the shale below the Pine Creek locally.
 This has been confirmed in samples from both Allegheny and Westmoreland counties.
 It could be that this is the eroded and chemically altered remnant of an ash fall, which is evidence of a volcanic eruption that coated the landscape with ash.
-However, the material has not been tested properly.
+However, the material has not been appropriately tested.

 Correlation of Glenshaw marine zones

-The areas in the table below all received seawaters at nearly the same time and new rock-forming sediments were deposited.
-While much has happened over the 300 million years since they were laid down, conodonts and other marine fossils found within helped correlate these across many hundreds of miles in the United States.
+The areas in the table below all received seawater at nearly the same time, and new rock-forming sediments were deposited.
+While much has happened over the 300 million years since they were laid down, conodonts and other marine fossils found within helped correlate these across hundreds of miles in the United States.